 Soil testing is an important step if you want veggies that grow well and are also nutrient dense.
 Ideally, a soil pH should be around 6.5, or at least somewhere between 6 and 7.
 This isn’t ideal for every single plant but it covers the widest range of veggies.

-If you’re soil is alkaline: add gypsum or sulfur
+If your soil is alkaline: add gypsum or sulfur

 While you’re at it, you can also improve dense clay soil with sand to make it more porous.